What is a simple sentence in English grammar?

-This is the second of three lessons about Simple and Compound Sentences.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Simple and Compound Sentences.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Focus specifically on the simple sentence structure in English

 – Provide four rules for writing grammatical simple sentences